WARNING: HIGHLY GRAPHIC AND WHAT NEIGHBORS MUST SEE DAILY!!! WE HAVE NO CHOICE!

-Recently, the City hastily installed an illegal âvisual barrier,â in violation of State law, separating the upper park from the waterfront and reserving the beach for âclothing-optionalâ activities, officially denying the waterfront to people who do not want to participate in or witness public nudity, and providing cover for illegal activity.
+Recently, the City hastily installed an illegal âvisual barrier,â or âmasturbation wall,â in clear violation of State law, separating the upper park from the waterfront and reserving the beach for âclothing-optionalâ activities.
+This âmasturbation wallâ actually serves as a cover for illegal acts, while denying the waterfront to people who do not want to participate in or witness illicit sex acts.

 Judge sides with neighbors to close Denny Blaine Park, orders city to act within 2 weeks